|

 Lot Lights - The lights that illuminated the parking lot were

-sold to Ridgefield Park High School and are currently being used on
+sold to Ridgefield Park High School and were used on

 I will be